Citations for biomedical literature from MEDLINE, additional life science journals, and online books. 1949-present

 The most comprehensive international index of peer-reviewed literature in behavioral science and mental health.
 1887 to present.

 Indexes articles, books, book chapters, dissertations, and conference papers in sociology and related fields.
 International in scope.
-1952-present.
+1952 to present.
+Simultaneous user limit is 8.

 Google Scholar